Michi Hamono “Kuksa” DIY Wooden Mug Kit – Katsura Wood

 A practical weekend project shipped from Perth, Australia.
 This Michi Hamono kit supplies a semi-processed Katsura kuksa blank with the inner bowl already hollowed.
 Use the included half-round rasp and wet-and-dry papers to shape the exterior and handle, then oil for service.

 Michi Hamono prepares the blank so you focus on design and surface quality.
-Katsura is a fine grained hardwood that carves cleanly and takes a smooth finish.
-The half-round rasp removes stock quickly on curves and flats, while #150, #240 and #400 papers refine to a drink-ready surface.
+Katsura is a fine-grained hardwood that carves cleanly and takes a smooth finish.
+The half-round rasp removes stock quickly on curves and flats, while #150, #240, and #400 papers refine the surface to drink-ready smoothness.
 No chisels are required.
 Add a carving knife later if you want to crisp edges or add facets.
 This kit pairs well with tools from our Japanese Carving Knives and shop essentials in Japanese Woodworking Tools.

-After shaping, wipe dust, then apply a food safe drying oil.
+After shaping, wipe dust, then apply a food-safe drying oil.
 Re-oil as needed.
-Hand wash only, avoid soaking and dishwashers.
+Hand wash only, and avoid soaking or dishwashers.

-Tip: Keep the rasp strokes long and consistent around the rim, then break the edge lightly at 45 degrees before final sanding.
+Tip: Keep rasp strokes long and consistent around the rim, then break the edge lightly at 45° before final sanding.

 🌱 Share your experience — every review plants another tree.